tobanteAudio/python-juce/README.md

 # Python JUCE

 Python classes & functions for manipulating Projucer `.jucer` files.
+Only vanilla python is used.
+No dependencies!

 ## Install